 On 70 acres of parkland, Montpelier Mansion is a masterpiece of Georgian architecture that George Washington used as a guesthouse on the way to and from the Constitutional Convention.
 It was built and owned by the Snowdens, who earned their wealth through farming and an iron foundry.
 Interesting features include a 35- by 16-foot reproduction of a hand-painted canvas floor cloth and an offset central hall staircase.
 Also on the property is an 18th-century summerhouse where

 Rte.
-197 and Muirkirk Rd., Laurel, MD, 20708 | Map It
+197 and Muirkirk Rd., Laurel, Maryland, 20708, USA